-Surprisingly, the Barcelona player is smallish and slim, perhaps you could even say skinny and short.
+Surprisingly, the Barcelona soccer player is smallish and slim, perhaps you could even say skinny and short.
 What stands out though about the Barcelona player is their skill and touch on the soccer ball - and that they always want the ball.

-If you look at the Barcelona players that act as the engines of the team, those who score the goals, to the defenders even, from the play makers to the finishers to the ball winners, they are all fairly short and certainly not built like tanks but are incredible with the ball at their feet.
-From Pedro to Villa to Iniesta to Xavi and then of course Messi, The Atomic Flea, these are all soccer players who aren't very tall and are all skinny but again, want the ball and make things happen when they get it.
+If you look at the Barcelona players they act as the engines of the team, from those who score the goals, to the defenders even, from the play makers to the finishers to the ball winners, they are all fairly short and certainly not built like tanks but are incredible with the ball at their feet.
+From Pedro to Villa to Iniesta to Xavi to Neymar and then of course Messi, The Atomic Flea, these are all soccer players who aren't very tall and are all skinny but again, want the ball and make things happen when they get it.

 Dani Alves, the most attack minded defender in the game of soccer, stands 5 feet 8 inches, and he's perhaps the tallest of the bunch.
-Yes, there's Pique and Busquets, both over 6 feet, but they are the exceptions for Barcelona.
+Yes, there's Pique and Busquets, both over 6 feet, but they are the exceptions in the Barcelona team.

 The Barcelona player is quick of feet, which makes up for both those seemingly negative traits of being short and skinny.
-What's more, these are players who have incredible touch and control on the ball, two additional qualities that overcome nearly all else.
+What's more, these are soccer players who have incredible touch and control on the soccer ball, two additional qualities that overcome nearly all else.
 If you want to become like a Barcelona player than you'll have to spend time on your own mastering the soccer ball, juggling, dribbling and passing the ball against a wall or with teammates.

-Quick run down of the Barcelona player's qualities:
+Here's a quick run down of the Barcelona soccer player's qualities:

-- speed of thought - they know what they want to do with the ball
+- Speed of thought - they know what they want to do with the ball before they get it

-- incredible touch - perfect control and touch on the ball, whether the ball is in the air or on the ground (But they control the ball out of their feet so they can make the next pass or touch)
+- Incredible touch on the ball - perfect control and touch on the ball, whether the ball is in the air or on the ground (But they control the ball out of their feet so they can make the next pass or touch)

-- skinny - yes, they might appear weak but they are wiry and strong
+- Skinny - yes, they might appear to be a weakness but they are wiry and strong on the ball

-- shielding ability - they will fight to maintain control of the ball or spin away from pressure
+- Shielding ability - they will fight to maintain control of the soccer ball or spin away from pressure

-In a sense, they are all the anti-Cristiano Ronaldo's.
-Whereas Ronaldo is tall and strong, the Barcelona players look like they may have even missed too many meals at La Masia.
-And they are even pale, where Cristiano Ronaldo is skin looks a bit orange, like the's spent too much time at a tanning salon in Madrid.
+In a sense, Barcelona players are all anti-Cristiano Ronaldo type soccer players.
+Whereas Ronaldo is tall and strong, nearly all Barcelona players look like they may have even missed too many meals at La Masia.
+And they are even pale, where Cristiano Ronaldo's skin looks a bit orange, like he's spent too much time at a tanning salon in Madrid.
 Certainly Barcleona's Iniesta could use a day at the beach he's so pale.
-He could give Conan a run for his money in the pale category.
+Iniesta could give Conan a run for his money in the pale category.
 But that's silliness and beside the point of what makes a Barcelona player.

-What it gets down to is skill on the ball, quickness with the ball, and overall speed of thought.
+Again, what it gets down to is skill on the soccer ball, quickness with the ball, and overall speed of thought.
 If you watch Messi play, he seems to be one, two or three steps ahead of everyone else.
 Defenders are left wondering if he'll dribble, pass, shoot, or just spin away from pressure and repeat the discussion all over again.

 The one quality they all posses is the ability to shield the ball.
 A skill that

 perhaps doesn't get as much attention as it deserves in the game of soccer.
 Each and every Barcelona player isn't afraid to receive the ball under pressure and protect the ball from the defender with their body and draw a foul if they have to.
 And, at times, it's almost like the invite the pressure, so they can more easily spin away from pressure as the defender over commits.
 Even though the Barcelona players are small in size, they play without fear and are strong on the ball - fighting off defenders as the shield the ball.